 Infertility is a terrible disease – physically painful and emotionally grueling, as dreams and plans get delayed or outright replaced by doctor appointments, tests, and all those darned needles.
 Will the pain of infertility go away after I adopt?
 Will it ever go away?

 The pain of infertility is so much more than failure to conceive a child.
 It is the death of a dream.
-And even if you do become a mother by treatment or by adoption, infertility leaves in its wake so many incomplete dreams and emotions that feel like they will never heal.
-Many couples wondering if the pain will ever completely go away.
-Recently, a member of the Creating a Family online support group asked a question that reminded us again of just how darned hard infertility is.
+Even if you do become a mother by treatment or adoption, infertility leaves so many incomplete dreams and emotions that feel like they will never heal.
+Many couples wonder if the pain will ever completely go away.
+Recently, a CreatingaFamily.org online support group member asked a question that reminded us again of just how darned-hard infertility is.

 Will the Pain of Infertility Ever Go Away?

 “We’re 5 years in trying to conceive and I’m TIRED.
 I have an opportunity to adopt an unborn baby girl.
 My question is, does it get any easier dealing with the infertility, the failure, the empty feeling.
 Does your heart stop breaking every month when you know you’re not pregnant?
 I’m so afraid that I’m gonna get this little baby but still need more…. hope I didn’t offend anyone!”

 No, my dear.
 You didn’t offend anyone.
 In fact, you opened a fantastic conversation that allowed the community to share in your vulnerability.
 The wisdom and perspective shared in response to whether the pain of infertility ever goes away was refreshing and the best of this online community we love.

 Christi shared her story of multiple losses before connecting with a friend who introduced her to an expectant mother.
 She and her husband adopted that expectant mom’s little one.